Truthful Aggregation of Budget Proposals: The Independent Markets Mechanism

 The market system we have described yields an incentive-compatible aggregator, since it corresponds to a moving phantom mechanism.
 There are other market-based aggregation mechanisms described in the literature, most famously the parimutuel consensus mechanism of \citet{EG59}.
 That mechanism differs from ours in that voters have only a single budget of 1 which they can use in all of the markets.
 (The supply of goods can be fixed at $x=n$, which guarantees that prices are normalized, because total spending is fixed.)
 For the case $m=2$, it does not matter whether markets are independent or not, and our mechanism is equivalent to the one of \citet{EG59}.
 It follows that the parimutuel consensus mechanism is incentive compatible for $m=2$ (in our $\ell_1$ sense).
-However, for $m\ge 3$, the mechanism is manipulable, \footnote{Let $\mathbf{p_1}=(0,0.5,0.5)$, $\mathbf{p_2}=(0.5,0.5,0)$.
-Parimutuel consensus yields prices $(1/3,1/3,1/3)$, at distance $2/3$ from $\mathbf{p_1}$.
-If voter 1 instead reports $\mathbf{\phat_1}=(0,0,1)$, the price vector is $(0.25,0.25,0.5)$, at distance $0.5$ from $\mathbf{p_1}$.} and hence cannot be represented as a moving phantom mechanism.
+However, for $m\ge 3$, the mechanism is manipulable,\footnote{Let $\mathbf{p}_1=(0,0.5,0.5)$, $\mathbf{p}_2=(0.5,0.5,0)$.
+Parimutuel consensus yields prices $(1/3,1/3,1/3)$, at distance $2/3$ from $\mathbf{p}_1$.
+If voter 1 instead reports $\mathbf{\phat}_1=(0,0,1)$, the price vector is $(0.25,0.25,0.5)$, at distance $0.5$ from $\mathbf{p}_1$.
+This is an example of an agent manipulating prices in a competitive market, which has been studied in more general settings \citep[e.g.,][]{roberts1976incentives}.} and hence cannot be represented as a moving phantom mechanism.
 We point the reader to the work of \citet{GGP18} for a detailed overview of other settings in which market mechanisms have been used in the context of public decision making.